ensisoft/newsflash-plus/doc/README.txt

 Known problems on Linux Desktops:

 - If you're running Gnome sometimes not all icons (in menus and buttons) are visible.
   The fix for this is to run the following commands:

   gconftool-2 --type boolean --set /desktop/gnome/interface/buttons_have_icons true
   gconftool-2 --type boolean --set /desktop/gnome/interface/menus_have_icons true

-- GTK+ theme not working properly.
-(Will either complain about QGtkTheme not being able to detect them or then crash)

 Shutting down PC on Linux machines:

 There are several ways to attempt to shutdown the PC.

    1. "/sbin/shutdown" requires super user permissions.

    To enable this, make a new group in /etc/group something like